The trichotomy of primordial black holes initial conditions: Introduction

 \section{Introduction}

-The knowledge of the threshold leading to black holes formation is a key ingredient in predicting their abundance in our Universe.
+The knowledge of the threshold leading to black hole formation is a key ingredient in predicting their abundance in our Universe.
 In a seminal paper \cite{ss}, Shibata and Sasaki argued that the conditions to form a black hole from a large over-density is fully determined by the behaviour of the compaction function, which is basically the gravitational potential within a sphere of radius $r$, once the infinitely long wavelength part of the perturbation is extracted.
 In the case of Type-I black holes, where the compaction function has only one maximum, Musco \cite{musco} set the threshold to trigger gravitational collapse to the magnitude of this value.
 Although this threshold does depend upon the full shape of the compaction function \cite{musco}, it has been argued in \cite{universal} that it is mainly determined by its curvature at the maximum.
-With this at hands, an analytical formula, matching up to few percent error the numerical results \cite{albert}, has been provided.
-This, opened up the doors to construct the non-linear statistics of primordial, Type-I, black holes \cite{sheth}.
+With this at hand, an analytical formula, matching up to a few percent error, the numerical results \cite{albert}, has been provided.
+This opened up the doors to construct the non-linear statistics of primordial, Type-I, black holes \cite{sheth}.

-Type-II black holes instead are characterized by the presence of a minimum in the compaction function, surrounded by two maximums.
+Type-II black holes instead, are characterised by the presence of a minimum in the compaction function, surrounded by two maxima.
 The distinction between this and the Type-I case is mathematically determined by the magnitude at the maximum ($r_m$) of a variable constructed from the {\it linear} smoothed over-density multiplied by the square of the background areal radius.
 This variable, dubbed as $g$, gained a central role in the statistics of Primordial Black Holes (PBHs) abundances \cite{sheth}.
-Statistically, $g$ inherit the probability distribution of curvature perturbations.
+Statistically, $g$ inherits the probability distribution of curvature perturbations.

-Until very recently, Type-II black holes were discarded as they needed a larger values of $g$ ($>\frac{4}{3}$) than those of Type-I, and this was thought to be unlikely.
-Nevertheless, in a recent paper \cite{jacopo}, the Authors showed that, in the case of a broad power spectrum, the non-linear statistics of Type-I profiles, developed by the use of the analytical formula of \cite{universal}, prefers threshold values extremely close to Type-II amplitudes.
+Until very recently, Type-II black holes were discarded as they needed larger values of $g$ ($>\frac{4}{3}$) than those of Type-I, and this was thought to be unlikely.
+Nevertheless, in a recent paper \cite{jacopo}, the Authors showed that, in the case of a broad power spectrum, the non-linear statistics of Type-I profiles, developed by the use of the analytical formula of \cite{universal}, prefer threshold values extremely close to Type-II amplitudes.